-The results for 16-component GMM in Figs. 5 and 6 are summarized in Fig. 7.
-The identification performance was rather low when using the raw driving signals: the best identification rate for raw signals was 47.5% with $\alpha = 0.80$.
-By applying cepstral analysis, however, the identification rate increased to 76.8% with $\alpha = 0.76$.
+The results for 16-component GMM in Figs.7 and 8 are summarized in Fig.9.
+The identification performance was rather low when using the raw driving signals: the best identification rate for raw signals was 47.5% with $\gamma = 0.80$.
+By applying cepstral analysis, however, the identification rate increased to 76.8% with $\gamma = 0.76$.
 We can thus conclude that cepstral features could capture the individualities in driving behavior better than raw driving signals, and could achieve better performance in driver identification.
-We also carried out driver identification experiments using driving signals collected on a driving simulator, obtaining similar results [10].